10 steps to buying your first home

 Also look at the surrounding area.
 Is it close to schools and transit?
 Are other facilities close by, such as hospitals, stores, restaurants, entertainment and recreational activities?
 Discuss these items with your real estate agent so they have the right criteria when helping you on the new home search.

-Step 5: Get a home inspection
+Step 6: Get a home inspection

-Either way, a home inspection will tell you if the property has any hidden issues that could cost thousands of dollars.
-It can prevent you from buying a lemon or be the basis for renegotiating the purchase price.
+When you’ve found a home that ticks all the boxes, your next move is a home inspection.
+A home inspection will tell you if the property has any hidden issues that could cost you.
+It can prevent you from buying a lemon or be the basis for renegotiation on the purchase price.
 Inspectors typically review hundreds of items including electrical systems, HVAC, plumbing and the internal/external structure.
 They will also look at any outside space, the attic and the basement.

 Step 7: Negotiate